mwtaylor/Cookbook/content/recipes/pan-pizza/index.md

           - oil_spray
       - name: Rest Dough
         text: Cover with plastic wrap and let sit at room temperature for 30 minutes.
 Put in refrigerator for 12 to 24 hours.
-  - sectionName: Prepare Dough in Pan
+  - section_name: Prepare Dough in Pan
     steps:
       - name: Warm Dough
         text: Two and a half hours before cooking remove dough from the refrigerator and let sit for 30 minutes.